cmu-sei/gbtl/src/graphblas/platforms/README_backend.txt

 2. Use GB_INCLUDE_BACKEND_ALL to specify a single include file that contains the include directives for all of the platform's header files

-3. Use GB_INCLUDE_BACKEND_MATRIX to specify the include file that defines the platform's Matrix base class
+3. Use GB_INCLUDE_BACKEND_MATRIX to specify the include file that defines the backend::Matrix type (in param_unpack.hpp in sequential).

-4. Use GB_INCLUDE_BACKEND_VECTOR to specify the include file that defines the platform's Vector base class
+4. Use GB_INCLUDE_BACKEND_VECTOR to specify the include file that defines the backend::Vector type (in param_unpack.hpp in sequential).

-5. Use GB_INCLUDE_BACKEND_UTILITY to specify the include file that defines the pretty_print and pretty_print_matrix functions.

-6. Use GB_INCLUDE_BACKEND_TRANSPOSE_VIEW to specify the include file that defines the platform's TransposeView class

-7. Use GB_INCLUDE_BACKEND_COMPLEMENT_VIEW to specify the include file that defines the platform's ComplementView class

-8. Use GB_INCLUDE_BACKEND_OPERATIONS to specify the include file(s) that
+5. Use GB_INCLUDE_BACKEND_OPERATIONS to specify the include file(s) that
 defines the platform's operations functions.

+6. Implement code (e.g., param_unpack.hpp) to map template tags from src/graphblas/detail/matrix_tags.hpp to backend data types for matrices and vectors.